EmeraldVoid/Goemon-Hardcore-Randomizer/README.md

 The core rules of the challenge remain the same across both editions.
 The main difference is which characters you begin the game with, affecting early-game strategies and routing.

-## What is Hard Mode?
+## What is Goemon Hardcore Randomizer?

+Goemon Hardcore Randomizer is a challenge created by Emerald_Void, built using the [Ancient Cave Starring Goemon Randomizer](https://github.com/abyssonym/mn64rando).
+Inspired by classic challenge modes such as Kaizo, Nuzlockes, and Iron Mario, this randomizer pushes players to their limits.
+Special thanks to abyssonym for their incredible work on the original tool that makes this challenge possible.

-Hard Mode introduces the following challenge:
+Hardcore Randomizer introduces the following challenge:

 > *"Quadruples the damage taken from all sources.
 As a result, most enemies will deal a full 2 hearts of damage, meaning you can only survive 2 hits with the starting five hearts.
 This gives restaurants, shops, and cat dolls more importance throughout the game.
 Note that helmets and armor will still negate the full damage of a hit, making them much more valuable.
 A side effect of this option is that any damage taken during the Sweets Minigame is a one-hit kill."*